TinkerTools/tinker9/doc/manual/m/install/preq.rst

 more recent gcc and PGI versions were available via the *module* program, the most recent PGI compiler (2019) was still configured with gcc 4.8.5 by default, which had a very bad support for C++11.
-Since I didn't have root privilege on the cluster, I had to use a custom *localrc* file by running the following command to reconfigure PGI compiler with gcc 7.4.0:
+Without root privilege on the cluster, we had to use a custom *localrc* file by running the following command to reconfigure PGI compiler with gcc 7.4.0: